AMFlow: a Mathematica package for Feynman integrals computation via Auxiliary Mass Flow: Using AMFlow

 \subsection{Automatic computation}

 \texttt{AMFlow} provides a function named \texttt{SolveIntegrals} to perform automatic computations of Feynman integrals.
-A general usage of this function should be like \texttt{auto = SolveIntegrals[target, goal, order];}\\ where \texttt{target} is a list of target integrals, \texttt{goal} represents the precision goal and \texttt{order} means the length of $\epsilon$ expansion in the final expansions, i.e., starting from $\epsilon^{-2L}$ and ending at $\epsilon^{-2L+\text{\texttt{order}}}$ with $L$ the number of loops.
-This function will first reduce the target integrals to master integrals and then compute master integrals using AMF.
+A general usage of this function should be like \texttt{auto = SolveIntegrals[target, goal, epsorder];}\\ where \texttt{target} is a list of target integrals, \texttt{goal} represents the precision goal and \texttt{epsorder} means the length of $\epsilon$ expansion in the final expansions, i.e., starting from $\epsilon^{-2L}$ and ending at $\epsilon^{-2L+\text{\texttt{order}}}$ with $L$ the number of loops.
+This function will first reduce the target integrals to master integrals and then compute master integrals using auxiliary mass flow.
 The output \texttt{auto} is a list of replacement rules from integrals to their values.